Related Media: What To Eat When You Want to Lose Weight

 Suggestions on Eating a Balanced Diet

 A balanced diet will help you meet all your nutrient needs and stay healthy.
-Here are some final suggestions on how to eat a balanced diet:
+Here are some final tips on how to eat a balanced diet:

 - Fill your dinner plate with half veggies, a quarter whole grains, and a quarter lean protein.